apostrophecms/apostrophe-documentation/docs/howtos/how-do-i-create-a-404-not-found-page.md

-# How do I create a 404 Not Found page?
+# Creating a 404 Not Found Page

 To get 404 not found pages to display (instead of an error saying you don't have one), just create: